ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 In this step, you'll configure `oc` to point to your newly created cluster.
 The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.

 1. When the cluster is ready, click on the **Access** tab under the cluster name and open the **OpenShift web console**.
 1. From the dropdown menu in the upper right of the page, click **Copy Login Command**.
-Paste the copied command in your local terminal.
+Paste the copied command in your terminal.
 1. Once logged-in using the `oc login` command, run the below command to see all the namespaces in your cluster
    ```sh
    oc get ns